Odesa International Medical University: Programs

 Odesa International Medical University offers the following programs to its domestic and international students:

-Ranking and reputation
+Blacklisting in the UK

 Medical degrees obtained from Odesa International Medical University have recently been blacklisted by the British General Medical Council (GMC).
 Blacklisting is based on information that shows the qualification doesn't meet the GMC's criteria, such as questionable ethics, teaching and integrity of the medical programme, including examinations and medical rotations being inadequate or simply lied about.

-GMC: "We only place a medical school on this list once we have carried out a full investigation and concluded that it is the most appropriate course of action." - As such, it is recommended that British students looking to return to their home country following graduation avoid this university at all costs.
+The GMC said "We only place a medical school on this list once we have carried out a full investigation and concluded that it is the most appropriate course of action."
+It recommended that British students looking to return to their home country following graduation avoid this university at all costs.

-International Student's Department

-At present, students from Germany, France, Spain, Poland, Denmark, USA, UK, Russia, South Africa, India, Pakistan, Nigeria, Ghana, Morocco, Egypt, Uzbekistan, Kazakhstan, Israel, Nepal, Bangladesh, UAE, Zambia, Namibia and above 55 other countries are studying at different schools of the university.

-Food services

-There is a catering system in the hostels of the university for all the students who are residing in the dormitories.
-From European to Indian food, a large variety of dishes is offered by the catering complex.
-Halal food is also available separately for the students from Muslim and Arabic countries.